-It’s not even that therapists have special knowledge and skills; solicitors and doctors have all this.
+It’s not even that therapists need special knowledge and skills; solicitors and doctors may have all this.
 True, knowledge and skills can make a difference, but only so far.
-The key difference is that good therapy depends on creating a very unusual relationship – one in which wisdom and hope are shared.
+The key difference is that good therapy depends on creating an unusual relationship – one in which wisdom and hope are shared.
 Most relationships in the ‘outside’ world comprise two egos negotiating their way around conflicting needs and interests.

 The effective therapeutic relationship melds those two egos into a very different working alliance.
-This melding consists of a constant tension which subordinates ego to the relationship to a different relationship: you-and-me.
-It’s a meld that respects who can contribute what by shaping and respecting boundaries between one another.
+This melding creates of an ever-present tension which subordinates ego to the relationship to a different relationship, called you-and-me.
+It’s a meld that respects all the contributions that shape and respect the boundaries between one another.
 BUT it does this negotiation of those boundaries without laying claim to the territory.
-In the outside world there can be too much uncertainty about my boundary with you.
-There can be too much conscious or unconscious temptation to claim territory.
+In the outside world there can be uncertainty about my boundary with you.
+There can be conscious or unconscious temptation to claim territory.
 In the everyday, it is too easy simply to put our blanket on the ground and claim it as ours.
 One of the problems with model building I mention a great deal, is that it is a good example of putting the blanket on the ground and reminding folk to whom it belongs.
-This is fine, if you are all spread out on Rhossili beach in South Wales, but not so helpful at Brighton in July and August.
+This is fine, if you are spread out on Rhossili beach in South Wales, but not so helpful at Brighton in July and August.
 Even at Rhossili it can be an abuse of power and it takes discipline to avoid such abuses.
 Many folk fail at the task.
 In the wider world, the police help sustain the boundaries; in the world of therapy it is an unknown that needs attention.